-“Any fees collected should cover only those costs directly related to presenting the opportunity” Guide to Advancement 2019 #7.0.4.10
+“Any fees collected should cover only those costs directly related to presenting the opportunity” Guide to Advancement 2025 #7.0.4.10

-After Merit Badge Day, funds will be available in the unit account at the Volunteer Service Desk.
-Prior to that, funds needed to cover supplies are available via a check request from the council office.

-Cost cannot exceed $20 Per Scout per day and $5 for Lunch.
+Cost cannot exceed $50 Per Scout per day and $10 for Lunch.
 Reasonable material may be charged for Merit Badge Day classes required materials, over and above participation fees, with the approval of the Council Advancement Committee.

-Conflict Resolution; Limited recourse for Unearned Merit Badges Guide to Advancement 2019 #7.0.4.7
+Conflict Resolution; Limited recourse for Unearned Merit Badges Guide to Advancement 2025 #7.0.4.7